Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 141.  ### Question141
 What is the role of Management in Scrum? (choose the best answer)

-- [x] Support the Product Owner with insights and information into high value product and system capabilities.
-Support the Scrum Master to cause organizational change that fosters empiricism, self-management, bottom-up intelligence, and intelligent product delivery.
+- [x] Support the Product Owner with insights and information into high value Product and system capabilities.
+Support the Scrum Master to cause organizational change that fosters empiricism, self-management, bottom-up intelligence, and intelligent Product delivery.
 - [ ] Continually monitor staffing levels of the Scrum Team.
 - [ ] Monitor the progress of the Developers on the Scrum Team.
 - [ ] Identify and remove people that are not working hard enough.